J-sandler/Lambda3-Chess-AI/README.md

 If instead you would like to **input a move yourself**, submit your move in the input box in formal notation, i.e 'Nxe4', and click the checkmark.

+Similarly, you can **load any legal position** using by inputting the *FEN notation* of the position and submitting.

 To view more details such as number of positons searched, number of super searches, caches and estimated prune optimizations, **check the console** after Lambda3 makes a move.